AndreaCossu/academic-kickstart/content/teaching/index.md

 ---

 ## Courses

-* _2020/2021_
-    + Nanolecture about *Evaluation of Continual Learning algorithms* at the [Neuromatch Academy](https://academy.neuromatch.io/) school of Deep Learning, 2021 edition.
+* Nanolecture about *Evaluation of Continual Learning algorithms* at the [Neuromatch Academy](https://academy.neuromatch.io/) school of Deep Learning, 2021.
-    + Lab Teacher for the Deep Learning module of post-graduate [Master in Big Data](https://www.masterbigdata.it/en) offered by University of Pisa.
+* Lab Teacher for the Deep Learning module of post-graduate [Master in Big Data](https://www.masterbigdata.it/en) offered by University of Pisa, 2021
-    + Teacher of the **Machine Learning** module within Data Science course offered by [tree company](https://tree.it/corso-data-science-machine-learning/).
+* Teacher of the **Machine Learning** module within Data Science course offered by [tree company](https://tree.it/corso-data-science-machine-learning/), 2020
-    + Teaching assistant for the **Computer Programming Laboratory I** course at University of Pisa.
+* Teaching assistant for the **Computer Programming Laboratory I** course at University of Pisa, 2020/21
-* _2019/2020_
-    + Teaching assistant for the **Smart Applications** course at University of Pisa.
+* Teaching assistant for the **Smart Applications** course at University of Pisa, 2019/20

 ## Supervision

-* 2021
-    + Andrea Rosasco, Master degree in Computer Science, University of Pisa.
+* Andrea Rosasco, Master degree in Computer Science, University of Pisa, 2021.
 *Distilled Replay: Mitigating Forgetting through Dataset Distillation*
-    + Newsha Ozgoli, Master degree in Computer Science, University of Pisa.
+* Newsha Ozgoli, Master degree in Computer Science, University of Pisa, 2021.
 *Evaluation of Catastrophic Forgetting in Echo State Networks*
-    + Riccardo Pizzuti, Master Degree in Philosophy of Information, University of Urbino.
+* Riccardo Pizzuti, Master Degree in Philosophy of Information, University of Urbino, 2021.
 *Tendering Theory - Il processo decisionale dell’offerente e la simulazione ad agenti come strumento d’analisi*